Edward17/LayersCollection/README.EN.md

 ## Custom layer

-You can show your own custom tile layer.
-For that press the "Add custom layer" button and fill fields in opened form.
+You can show your own custom tile or WMS layer.
+For that press the "Add custom layer" (or "Add custom WMS layer") button and fill fields in opened form.
 Required fields are with `*`.
-Whereupon press the "Show this layer" button.
+Whereupon press the "Show this layer" (or "Show this WMS layer") button.

 Custom layer is added over selected baselayer.
 If your layer has transparent background but you want to see it without baselayer press the "Set gray background" button in layers list.

+Showing of both custom tile and WMS layer at the same time is supported.

 Note:

 1. Custom layer data (tile address, copyrights, maximum zoom etc.) are not saved and will be lost by page refreshing
-2. With this instrument you **cannot** ask an author (me) to add this layer in collection.
+2. With this instrument you cannot ask an author (me) to add this layer in collection.
 For that, you should contact with me.
 Information about this is in [Contacts](https://github.com/Edward17/LayersCollection/blob/gh-pages/README.RU.md#Contacts) chapter

 ## Layer data export